richMetellus/docs_SphinxDocTemplate/source/ToolsAndTech/docs_TechnicalDocumentation/glossary.rst

         and formatting of a document and potentially the relationships among its parts.
         Example: hypertext markup language (.html), markdown (.md), extensible markup language (.xml), restructured text (.rst).

+    Typesetting
+        is the process of preparing text and images for publication ensuring it is readable and visually appealing.